Costco Pallet Requirements: A Painless Way To Ship

 • Bagged products over 10 pounds in weight

-The requirements for products in display-ready corrugated packaging and products in fully enclosed corrugated shipping containers are the same.
-To secure this form of palletized freight shipment follow these steps:
+The following rules apply to products in display-ready corrugated packaging and products in fully enclosed corrugated shipping containers.

-• Apply stretch wrap starting from the bottom of your pallet load and work your way up the length of the shipment
+1. Apply stretch wrap starting from the bottom of your pallet load and work your way to the top of the shipment

-• Stretch film should be in a .79 gauge
+3. Stretch film should be a minimum of .79 gauge

 2. Enclose your palletized load on all sides with a corrugated shroud.
 Stretch wrap the entire load to the bottom of the pallet.
 Make sure to use a minimum .79 gauge stretch film and wrap it around the pallet three times.
 Tie off the bottom end of the stretch wrap to the pallet.